cncf/techdocs/assessments/0009-in-toto.md

 - Provides guidance to implementing the recommended improvements

 ## Scope of analysis
 The documentation discussed here includes the contents of the website at https://in-toto.io and https://in-toto.readthedocs.io/, the in-toto Specification, and the documentation for contributors and users in the various GitHub repositories at https://github.com/in-toto.
+See [Survey of existing documentation](#survey-of-existing-documentation) below.

 ### How this document is organized